trevordavies095/DmxJava/README.md

-# DmxPy - Java Controller for USB - DMX devices
+# DmxJava - Java Controller for USB - DMX devices

 This is a crappy attempt to port [DmxPy](https://github.com/davepaul0/DmxPy) to Java.